-Assistant Dean Ortiz teaches Advanced Legal Research and Introduction to Legal Research and Citation.
+Dean Ortiz teaches Advanced Legal Research and Introduction to Legal Research and Citation.
 She previously taught Legal Information Sources at the Simmons College School of Library and Information Science.
-She previously worked at Boston University's Law Library, Harvard Law School Library, and various other libraries in the Harvard University system.
+Dean Ortiz previously worked at Boston University's Law Library, Harvard Law School Library, and various other libraries in the Harvard University system.
 She is a member of the Massachusetts Bar.

-An active member of the American Association of Law Libraries, NELLCO, and Law Librarians of New England, Assistant Dean Ortiz has served on numerous committees and leadership positions within these organizations.
+An active member of the American Association of Law Libraries, NELLCO, and Law Librarians of New England, Dean Ortiz has served on numerous committees and leadership positions within these organizations.
 She currently serves on the NELLCO Executive Committee and LLNE Executive Board.
-Born in Puerto Rico, Assistant Dean Ortiz is fluent in Spanish.
-She is an avid user of mobile and other technologies and is interested in their applications for law, library management, and legal research.
+Born in Puerto Rico, Dean Ortiz is fluent in Spanish.
+As an avid technology user, Dean Ortiz is interested in technology applications for law, library management, and legal research.
 Her hobbies include reading, paper crafting, and jewelry making.

 What Color is Your C.F.R.?
-(CALI 2016)(with Nicole Dyszlewski, illustrated by Liz Gotauco)
+(Chicago, Illinois: CALI, 2016)(with Nicole Dyszlewski, illustrated by Liz Gotauco)

 Mass Incarceration: An Annotated Bibliography, 21 Roger Williams University Law Review 471 (2016)(with Nicole Dyszlewski & Lucinda Harrison-Cox)